First, a little Bedtime Story for all employees – particularly for those who might think this organization exists to give them a job:

 Or are we some other kind of agency whose role, in addition to those things, is to contribute to economic vitality, tourism, business growth, property values, quality education and so on?
 What constituent-based results might we be able to measure?

-Before any discussion of what to measure and how to measure, the Chief, Sheriff, Colonel or other CEO must ensure that he or she understands and has properly structured the agency’s objectives, task lists, policies, procedures and performance reviews to reflect what is uniquely expected of policing in the jurisdiction.
+Before any discussion of what to measure and how to measure, the Chief, Sheriff, Colonel or other CEO must ensure that he or she understands and has properly structured and seamlessly integrated the agency’s objectives, task lists, policies, procedures and performance reviews to reflect what is uniquely expected of policing by the citizens in the jurisdiction.
 If all an agency is doing is focusing upon, providing incentives for, training and evaluating high-risk, low frequency tactical issues – while the community, the mayor and the city council expects officers to be out and about solving a wide-range of community problems … well, Bear Bryant noted, “There are three things that can happen when you pass a football, and two of them are bad …

 The typical, useless “performance evaluation” does little more than measure tasks and activities based upon faulty memories; the outside interference of staff support sections who have no accountability for outcomes but think they run the place; poor documentation and supervisory laziness with a bit of “personality” judgment and creative writing thrown in.
 Little wonder it is fodder for lawsuits, creates hurt feelings; fosters negative attitudes; if done at all is done infrequently and inconsistently; haunts employees long after they’ve left the organization; creates divisiveness between and among echelons; and teaches supervisors and subordinates alike … to lie.